 In addition, the plots of maize and cowpeas, maize and groundnuts intercropping were observed to have minimum fall army worm (FAW) infestation compared to the nearby field without intercropping.
-Probably these legumes created a microclimate which was not conducive for FAW.
+Probably these legumes created a microclimate

 Conclusion:

 Main crops such as cassava and maize can best be intercropped with cowpeas and groundnuts but intercropping with cowpeas has many benefits which not only serve as food security but also improves livelihood through sales of leaves as vegetables.
 Therefore, small holder farmers especially women taking up the cultivation of cowpeas as vegetable is a good proposition to augment their income.